Intensive Outpatient Program (IOP)

 Disclaimer: Referred to as “IOP program” by some insurance companies

-New Growth Recovery’s day treatment programs include comprehensive care without overnight stays.
+New Growth Recovery’s iop treatment include comprehensive care without overnight stays.
 With a dedicated substance abuse counselor’s guidance, you’ll receive therapy that supports your recovery.

 You might feel like weekly therapy isn’t enough, but you can’t leave your job, kids, or responsibilities behind for months of residential treatment.
 Standard outpatient programs often leave you feeling at risk of relapse.

-Our day treatment program is a more flexible solution and a step down from inpatient care.
+Our adult intensive outpatient program is a more flexible solution and a step down from inpatient care.
 You’ll receive around 6–8 weeks of tailored approaches, including clinical insight and structured programming.

 What makes us different: